daronphang/programming-resources/cloud-computing/AWS/services/security/products.md

 ## AWS Verified Permissions

-A scalable service for managing permissions in custom applications. helps developers build secure applications quickly by centralizing policy management.
+Amazon Verified Permissions is a scalable, fine-grained permissions management and authorization service for custom applications built by you.
+Helps developers build secure applications quickly by centralizing policy management.
 Operates on **zero trust principle**.

+Verified Permissions helps you implement and enforce fine-grained authorization on resources within the applications that you build and deploy, such as HR systems and banking applications.
+With Verified Permissions, you can perform the following tasks:

+1. Define a policy-based access model that describes the resources managed by your application and the actions (such as view, update, and share) that users can perform on those resources
+2. Provide application users with the ability to manage access to those resources
+3. Enforce those permissions

-Verified Permissions is about creating policy validation, testing, and access via **Cedar**.
-Also integrates with AWS Cognito.
+Verified Permissions is about creating policy validation, testing, and access via **Cedar policy language**.

+Use Verified Permissions along with your identity provider, such as Amazon Cognito, for a more dynamic, policy-based access management solution for your applications:

+- Application developers can use Amazon Cognito to manage user identities and authenticate users at sign-in
+- Verified Permissions can then determine which application resources an authenticated user is permitted to access (authorization)

 ### Features